-Each year, more than 500,000 people in the United States are treated in emergency departments, and more than 700 people die as a result of bicycle-related injuries.
+Each year, more than 500,000 people in the United States suffer injuries from a bicycle accident.
+More than 700 people die as a result of bicycle-related injuries.
 Children are at particularly high risk for bicycle-related injuries.
 Children 15 years and younger typically account for 59% of all bicycle-related injuries seen in United States emergency departments.

 As most bike riders are aware, drivers of cars and trucks do not pay sufficient attention to their surroundings, and frequently fail to respect the rights of cyclists.
 Tragically, bike riders are often injured or killed by motorists who: